scarlson1109/hatchet/doc/wiki/README.md

 # A Dark Room - Game Documentation

 Welcome to the comprehensive documentation for A Dark Room.
-This wiki covers both technical implementation details and gameplay mechanics.
+This wiki covers technical implementation details, gameplay mechanics, and narrative elements.

 ## Quick Start Guides